asnfohsdgfbkxcv/script/README.md

-# see you guys, no more update.
+# See you guys, no more update.

 # script